| |

 those in the unorganised sector and assure a secure

-to attack one of the most basic requirements for existence
+choosing to attack one of the most basic requirements

 The

-reducing the quantity of wheat and rice issued through
+by reducing the quantity of wheat and rice issued

-the PDS and Antyodaya Anna Yojana is appalling on all
+through the PDS and Antyodaya Anna Yojana is appalling

-counts.
-According to this measure, the most vulnerable
+on all counts.
+According to this measure, the most

-households in the country, who are entitled to receive
+vulnerable households in the country, who are entitled

-some food grain at lower more subsidised prices, will
+to receive some food grain at lower more subsidised

-now receive 5 kg less of food grain per month.
+prices, will now receive 5 kg less of food grain per

 And this snatching of food from the mouths of millions